-The FCC’s Myths vs Facts sheet defending its plan to reverse net neutrality, annotated
+The FCC’s Myths vs. Facts sheet defending its plan to reverse net neutrality, annotated

 Myth: Title II regulations are good for innovation.

-Fact: The Commission’s 2015 Title II Internet regulations have deterred Internet service providers from offering new and innovative services to consumers.
+Fact: The Commission’s 2015 Title II internet regulations have deterred internet service providers from offering new and innovative services to consumers.
 For example, 22 small providers, each of which has fewer than about 1,000 customers, has told the FCC that because of Title II “each of us has slowed, if not halted, the development and deployment of innovative new offerings which would benefit our customers.”

-Additional Fact: There is no conceivable “innovative new offering” could be brought by an under-1,000-subscriber ISP that would be blocked by the Open Internet Order, which bans paid prioritization, throttling, traffic interference, and misleading commercial terms.
-If it was yet another zero rating plan, then as I’ve pointed out, the truly innovative offering would be removing data caps.
+Additional Fact: There is no conceivable “innovative new offering” that could be brought by an under-1,000-subscriber ISP that would be blocked by the Open Internet Order, which bans paid prioritization, throttling, traffic interference and misleading commercial terms.
+If it was yet another zero-rating plan, then, as I’ve pointed out, the truly innovative offering would be removing data caps.

 Myth: Title II regulations are good for free speech and free expression.

 Fact: Government regulation is not the friend of free speech, but an enemy.
 For example, the First Amendment doesn’t give the government power to regulate.
 It denies the government that power.
-Additionally, greater government regulation of the Internet is strongly supported by many who are fundamentally hostile to free speech.
+Additionally, greater government regulation of the internet is strongly supported by many who are fundamentally hostile to free speech.

 Featured Image: phloxii/Shutterstock